DiegoOliveiraUDES/ASTD-tools/README.md

 ## Run cASTD

 1. Run command: java -jar \<dir\>/castd.jar -s <spec-name>.json  -o <output-dir>

-  a.
-It will produce in <output-dir>
+   1. It will produce in <output-dir>
-    i. <A>.cpp : the C++ source code implementing the first top level ASTD found in the ASTD specification, denoted here by <A>.
+      1. <A>.cpp : the C++ source code implementing the first top level ASTD found in the ASTD specification, denoted here by <A>.
          1. Use option -m to choose another top-level ASTD

-    ii. <A> : the compiled and linked version of <A>.cpp
+      2. <A> : the compiled and linked version of <A>.cpp
-  b.
-You can run the generated program by executing “<A>” in a terminal.
+   2. You can run the generated program by executing “<A>” in a terminal.
 2. Run command “java -jar <dir>/castd.jar -h” to get a full list of cASTD options